Here’s one to go with Let’s rely on anecdotes instead!

 |Social Media and the 2014 General Election|

 |Save our schools NZ|

+There are now over 300 blogs on the list, although I am weeding out those which are no longer active or have removed public access to sitemeters.
+(Let me know if I weed out yours by mistake, or get your stats wrong).
 Every month I get queries from people wanting their own blog included.
 I encourage and am happy to respond to queries but have prepared a list of frequently asked questions (FAQs) people can check out.
 Have a look at NZ Blog Rankings FAQ.
 This is particularly helpful to those wondering how to set up sitemeters.

 Please note, the system is automatic and relies on blogs having sitemeters which allow public access to the stats.